yf297/GpGp_multi_paper/README.md

 # GpGp_multi_paper

+GpGpm should be in the same directory as GpGp_multi_paper

 The settings folder contains the csv files vecchia.csv weather.csv model.csv many_datasets.csv and corrnug.csv

 Each csv file contains several rows with different configurations.

 The weather.csv is a simple example with only 1 row.

-To run this setting, first an create a GpGp_multi_paper/fits directory.
+To run this setting, first create a GpGp_multi_paper/fits directory.
 Navigate to the R_scripts directory and type

 Rscript fit.R weather 1